-by Freddy J. Nager, Founder of Atomic Tango + And Guy Who’s Wondering How Much More LinkedIn He Can Take…
+by Freddy Tran Nager, Founder of Atomic Tango + Critical Thinking Enthusiast…

-Please tell me this is one of those annoying LinkedIn puzzles.
-You know, one of those banal math problems or word games that clueless people play on the professional networking site.
+Please tell me the image above is just another annoying puzzle — one of those banal math problems or word games that clueless people play on LinkedIn to prove they’re “geniuses.”

-Since this is a site for creative professionals, let me just speak on behalf of the artists and writers and musicians and other dream weavers out there — brilliant people I know who are struggling to make ends meet, and who are just one bad fall on a broken L.A. sidewalk (most of them) from bankruptcy.
+Since Atomic Tango is of, by, and for creative professionals, let me speak on behalf of the artists and writers and musicians and other dream weavers out there — brilliant people I know who are struggling to make ends meet, and who are just one bad fall on a broken L.A. sidewalk (most of them) from bankruptcy.

 - The artists and creatives I know read daily — and not just stock quotes or screenplay breakdowns.
 They read novels and poetry and nonfiction books.
 Reading is as vital to them as food and water and great music.